Summer Day Camp 2026

 The Chicago Park District is looking forward to providing Chicago’s youth with a fun-filled summer through our Day Camp program.
 Every summer our staff and campers look forward to reconnecting by engaging in fun, safe, and inclusive activities.

-The 6-weeks of summer fun will include sports, arts, fitness, and outdoor activities with the following ideas woven throughout the camp experience.
+The 6-weeks of summer fun includes sports, arts, fitness, and outdoor activities with the following ideas woven throughout the camp experience.

 - Civic Engagement